The Tasmania Golf Club has four outstanding characteristics that make it a great club.

 L - 310 Metres, Par 4

-This hole starts with an uphill drive on to a plateau where a sharp dogleg to the left opens up the green.
-A good drive is essential as the left side is a hazard into thick native vegetation and to the right is a large storage dam which is out of bounds.
+This hole starts with an uphill drive onto a plateau where a sharp dogleg to the left opens up the green.
+A good drive is essential as the left side is a hazard into thick native vegetation and to the right is a large storage dam that is out of bounds.
 The prevailing wind is left to right towards the dam.
 The green is set on a slight hillside with deep bunkers to the left and right.
-This is a difficult hole for first timers.
+This is a difficult hole for first-timers.